-Originally from Federal Way, Janelle Chase Fazio moved to California where she completed her undergrad degree at Mills College.
+Originally from Federal Way, Janelle Chase Fazio moved to California where she received her undergrad degree magna cum laude in English and Spanish from Mills College.
 After teaching high school Spanish for a year, she returned to teach in the Pacific Northwest and, ultimately, to attend the University of Washington School of Law.

 Janelle has always been driven by a desire to help people solve difficult problems.
-Although she went to law school determined to change the world, she has sensibly scaled that back to trying to solve one problem at a time.
-She currently focuses her practice at GTH on civil rights, employment law, consumer protection and personal injury.
+Like many people, she went to law school determined to change the world.
+She now focuses on changing the lives of her clients, one case at a time.
+Janelle focuses her practice at GTH on civil rights, employment law, consumer protection, and personal injury, and has published articles and presented CLEs on these topics.

-Janelle is married to a high school educator/basketball coach and together they have two black cats, a German Sheperd, and eighteen nieces and nephews.
-When she’s not working, Janelle enjoys salsa dancing, reading sci-fi/fantasy and historical fiction novels, and hosting impromptu dance parties with all those nieces and nephews.
+Janelle is married to a college basketball coach and together they have two black cats, a German Shepherd, and twenty-one nieces and nephews.
+When she’s not working, Janelle enjoys salsa dancing, reading sci-fi/fantasy and historical fiction novels in her indoor hammock, and hosting impromptu dance parties with all those nieces and nephews.

 Washington State Bar Association